 To investigate population structure using the SNP data, we implemented three approaches.
 First, we performed a principal components analysis using the R package adegenet (Jombart, 2008).
 Second, we used the Bayesian clustering algorithm in STRUCTURE to identify the number of genetic clusters (K) in the dataset.
 STRUCTURE was run for values of K ranging from K = 1 – 8, with ten simulations for each K and a burn-in of 50,000 iterations followed by 100,000 MCMC iterations.
 We used the admixture and correlated allele frequency models without sampling location information.
 We then used the R package pophelper (Francis 2017) to analyse the results, parse the output to CLUMPP for averaging across simulations and to visualise assignment probabilities.
 The optimal K was identified based on the maximum value of the mean estimated ln probability of the data (Ln Pr(X | K)) (Pritchard et al 2000) and the ΔK method (Evanno et al 2005).
 Finally, we estimated pairwise genetic differentiation between populations using the Weir and Cockerham FST value (Weir & Cockerham, 1984) in the R package dartR.
-Confidence intervals and p-values were estimated based on bootstrap resampling of individuals within each sampling location 1000 times.(Puechmaille, 2016)
+Confidence intervals and p-values were estimated based on bootstrap resampling of loci within each sampling location 1000 times (Weir & Cockerham, 1984).
+To account for the effects of unbalanced sampling on our inference of population structure (Puechmaille, 2016), we randomly downsampled the UAE population to eight individuals, resulting in a more uniform distribution of samples across locations.
+We recalculated MAF and removed SNPs with a MAF <0.03 before re-running PCA, STRUCTURE and FST as described above.
+Results displayed similar patterns for the subsampled dataset as the full dataset (Figures S7–9) and therefore those for the full dataset are presented below.

 Isolation by distance

 To investigate patterns of isolation by distance in R. ancylostomus, we explored the relationship between genetic and geographic distance between all pairs of populations.
+Geographic location was assigned to each individual by determining the coordinates of the coastline directly adjacent to the fisheries landing site in which the sample was collected.
+Although this is not the true location of where the individual was caught, it represents a fair approximation given the coastal nature of the species.
 Genetic distances were based on COI-based pairwise FST estimates as calculated above.
 We determined geographic distances based on a least-cost path analysis using the R package marmap (Pante & Simon-Bouhet, 2013).
 A minimum depth constraint of -10 metres was applied to ensure no paths were overland.
 Significance between genetic and geographic distance matrices was then calculated using distance-based Moran’s eigenvector maps (dbMEM) by redundancy analysis (RDA, Legendre et al., 2015).
 Geographical distances were transformed into dbMEMs using the R package adespatial, and genetic distances were decomposed into principal components using the R function prcomp.
 RDA was then performed using the R package vegan, with significance tested using 1000 permutations.

 Genetic diversity and heterozygosity